 If a spot opens up, we will contact you about submitting payment or for confirmation before we charge the payment method in your profile.

-Speed things upon confirmation up by saving a payment card to your account profile.
-We use NMI which is a secure, PCI compliant merchant processing gateway to store payment information.
+Speed things up upon confirmation by saving a payment card to your account profile.
+We use NMI which is a secure, PCI-compliant merchant processing gateway to store payment information.